 This would require the Community to develop a new policy and ICANN Org to implement and the ICANN Contractual Compliance team to enforce.
 Successful implementation would result in 100% of domain name registrations complying with the same policy on registrant data.
 There is no current work underway on a similar policy.
 This assessment and possible creation of a new policy should begin immediately upon approval by the ICANN Board.

-Level of Consensus: Two (2) F2F3 objections; discuss Volker's proposed revision
+Level of Consensus: No objections

 Recommendation CM.3